In this article

 What is a normal DSO for B2B companies?

 Many B2B companies operate between 45 and 60 days without automation.
-The right target is close to your payment terms.
+The right target is close to your payment terms, with a flat or falling trend.

 How can software reduce DSO?

 AR automation applies consistent follow-up, frictionless payment, and intelligent collections across every account.
-Monk customers see a 40%+ reduction in AR outstanding and a 2.4x increase in cash on hand in the first quarter.
+Monk customers see a 40% average reduction in DSO and a 2.4x increase in cash on hand in the first quarter.

 Ready to bring your DSO down?
 Book a demo with Monk.